ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

         }
     }

-Lists can also be specified inline in a format that looks just like a ``python`` list.
+You may sometimes see a list in block format, which is also valid YAML syntax.
+Such a list is formed using a hyphen ``-`` and with each entry appearing on a new line with the same indentation level.
 The YAML example below is interpreted equivalently in python to the previous YAML example.

 .. code-block:: yaml

     configuration:
         drug_treatment:
-            available_years: [2015, 2016, 2017]
+            available_years:
+                - 2015
+                - 2016
+                - 2017

 Composite Data
 --------------

 Lists and Mappings can be nested together to make more complicated structures.
-In fact, A Vivarium model specification generally takes the form of a set of nested mappings, where some values are lists.
+In fact, the previous mapping and list examples were taken from Vivarium model specifications and included nested mappings and lists.
+Vivarium model specifications will generally always take the form of these nested mappings, where some values are lists.